Living apart together: Research

 Some researchers have seen living apart together as a historically new family form.
 From this perspective LAT couples can pursue both the intimacy of being in a couple and at the same time preserve autonomy.
 Some LAT couples may even de-prioritize couple relationships and place more importance on friendship.
 Alternatively, others see LAT as just a 'stage' on the way to possible cohabitation and marriage.
 In this view LATs are not radical pioneers moving beyond the family, rather they are cautious and conservative, and simply show a lack of commitment.
 In addition many may simply be modern versions of 'steady' or long term boy/girlfriends.

 Research using more comprehensive data suggests LAT couples are a heterogeneous social category with varying motivations for living apart.
 About a third see their relationship as too early for cohabitation, while others are prevented from living together, although they wish to do so, because of constraints like housing costs or (more rarely) job location.
 Many, however, prefer not to live together even though they have a long term relationship and could do so if they wanted.
 In practice motivations are often complex, for example one partner might wish to preserve the family home for existing children while the other might welcome autonomous time and space.
 Sometimes 'preference' can have a defensive motivation, for example the emotional desire to avoid the recurrence of a failed or unpleasant cohabiting relationship.
-Overall, LAT couples may be 'gladly apart; 'regretfully apart' or, for many, undecided and ambivalent where they experience both advantages and disadvantages.
+Overall, LAT couples may be 'gladly apart'; 'regretfully apart' or, for many, undecided and ambivalent where they experience both advantages and disadvantages.

 Demographics

 People living apart from their partner can be found in all age groups, although they are on average younger than cohabiting and married couples.
 In Britain almost 50% of LAT couples are in the youngest age group (18–24) although significant proportions are found in the 25–55 age group.
 Non-parents (those without current dependent children) are significantly more likely than parents to live apart from their partner.
 LAT couples are also found in all socio-economic groups, and in Britain show little difference to the class profile of the population as a whole.

+According to the Census Bureau's "America's Families and Living Arrangements" data, the percentage of married couples living apart rose by 25% between 2000 and 2019.
+As of 2022, 3.89 million Americans were living apart from their spouses, a figure that represented nearly 3% percent of married Americans.